 Why You Need An Index Page

 The original concept of the Bullet Journal system is that you fill your journal in a linear way.
-This means that your planning pages can be randomly broken by some notes pages, collections or lists.
-This would make you journal a total mess, wouldn’t it?
+This means that your planning pages can be randomly broken by some notes pages, collections, or lists.
+This would make your journal a total mess, wouldn’t it?

 Here are some examples of when you’ll need to have an index page:

 - If you’re using a journal with many pages and you use it according to the original system, with inserted collections among your planning pages.

 - If you’re using the basic rapid logging system, and by just flipping through the journal, you wouldn’t be able to visually divide your pages.

 - If you know you have some evergreen page, you’ll be coming back to, even when you start a new journal.

 When You Might Not Need An Index

 Of course, in time the system has changed and evolved into something new.
 Now an index isn’t such a must-have page after all.